vmleon/oracle-atp-da/lab2apex/README.md

 ![ORDS](../images/apex_workspace7.png)

 Now we are ready to create your APEX application on this workspace.
-You can check that you are correcty sign in with the **ATP_ODA** user in the right up corner.
+You can check that you are correctly signed in with the **ATP_ODA** user in the right top corner.

 ![ORDS](../images/apex_workspace8.png)